Who Is This Credit Card Best For?

 - Limited financing options: Because this is a charge card, you won’t be able to pay for large purchases over time, as you might with a traditional credit card.

-- Low rewards-earning rate: If you don't spend a lot of money on travel, you won’t earn many points.
+- Low rewards-earning rate on non-travel spending: If you don't spend a lot of money on travel, you won’t earn many points.
 Unless your purchases are made through American Express Travel or directly with an airline, you'll earn a measly 1 point per $1 spent—a lot less than many of this card’s competitors.

 - Confusing rewards and perks programs: This card is stuffed with travel perks, but some of the programs are confusing or require pre-registration.